enr/grails-gspassets/README.md

 You can use a 2 dots extension (eg `.css.gsp`) to have file names ending in the canonical manner.

-A sample view, for a dynamic css file named dynamic.css.gsp:
+A sample view, for a dynamic css file named dynamic.css.gsp using the "famfamfam" tag library:

 ```css
     span.my-class {